 History Of Feat Of St. Peter And Paul

-After the Roman Emperor Constantine accepted Christianity, he built a church in the saint’s honor above his grave.
-This church is now known as St. Peter’s Basilica in the Vatican City.
+After the Roman Emperor Constantine accepted Christianity, he built a church in the saint's honour above his grave.
+This Church is now known as St. Peter's Basilica in the Vatican City.

-He was also an apostle who is responsible for much of the New Testament.
-He never met Jesus in person but, still, he is widely acclaimed as the most influential apostle who spread the teachings of Jesus and the nascent Christianity.
+He was also an apostle who was responsible for much of the New Testament.
+He never met Jesus in person, but still, he is widely acclaimed as the most influential apostle who spread the teachings of Jesus and the nascent Christianity.

 Highlights Of Feast Of St. Peter And Paul

-The Sangodd convention is additionally seen in the celebration of Saint Peter and Paul hung on June 29, by the fishermen community in Bardez taluka.
+The Sangodd convention is also seen in the celebration of Saint Peter and Paul, which was hung on June 29 by the fishermen's community in Bardez Taluka.

-The celebration of Sangodd is held after the church service in the morning and a substantial gala.
-Folk dances, tiatrs (neighborhood dramatization theatre), and music performances are held in front of people who watch from the banks of the waterway.
+The celebration of Sangodd is held after the church service in the morning, followed by a substantial gala.
+Folk dances, titers (neighbourhood dramatisation theatre), and music performances are held in front of people who watch from the banks of the waterway.

 The Sangodd in the villages of Sinquerim and Candolim are very popular.
-Here, the flatboats showcasing the models go down the waterway up to St. Peter’s Chapel.
-At each stop, fireworks are planned off and the theatrical performances on the stage start.
+Here, the flatboats showcasing the models go down the waterway up to St. Peter's Chapel.
+At each stop, fireworks are planned off, and the theatrical performances start on the stage.

 Feast of St. Peter and Paul Date

-It is widely believed that Saint Peter and Paul were martyred on the same day (29th June) around 64 AD and hence, the feast is celebrated on 29th June each year.
+It is widely believed that Saint Peter and Paul were martyred on the same day (June 29) around 64 AD, and hence, the feast is celebrated on June 29 each year.

 How To Reach Feast Of St. Peter And Paul

-The feast of St. Peter and Paul is widely celebrated in Goa to honor the martyrdom of the two most famous saints of the early church.
-Here’s how to reach Goa.
+The feast of St. Peter and Paul is widely celebrated in Goa to honour the martyrdom of the two most famous saints of the early Church.
+Here's how to reach Goa.

 - Nearest metropolitan city.
 Mumbai